emarsden/pgmacs/doc/src/editing.md

 value in the format accepted by PostgreSQL for that type (check the current value as displayed in the minibuffer if you’re unsure of the exepcted format).

-For certain column types and very long column values, it may be more convenient to the the **widget-based editing interface** to edit a column value.
+For certain column types and very long column values, it may be more convenient to use the **widget-based editing interface** to edit a column value.
 Move the cursor to the relevant column value and type `w`.
 This will open a dedicated buffer with an editing widget suitable for that column’s type, as illustrated below for an HSTORE key->value map.